 HIAS works with the United Nations High Commissioner for Refugees (UNHCR, the U.N.
 Refugee Agency); the U.S. Department of State, Bureau of Population, Refugees, and Migration; other international refugee assistance organizations; and local and regional human rights groups to protect refugees overseas.

 We advocate for the fair and equal treatment of the most vulnerable refugees in the countries where they first arrive.
-We also advocate on behalf of increased resettlement slots globally and additional funding from the international community to assist the 70 million refugees and displaced persons in the world today.
+We also advocate on behalf of increased resettlement slots globally and additional funding from the international community to assist the more than 84 million refugees and displaced persons in the world today.

 International Resettlement Quotas

-Vulnerable refugees who are at increased risk of harm even after they have fled from their countries should be resettled to safe third countries, however, there are far fewer resettlement slots available annually for refugees worldwide than are needed.
-According to UNHCR, the projected number of refugees who will need resettlement in 2018 is 1.2 million and yet worldwide resettlement quotas pale in comparison.
+Vulnerable refugees who are at increased risk of harm even after they have fled from their countries should be resettled to safe third countries; however, there are far fewer resettlement slots available annually for refugees worldwide than are needed.
+Worldwide resettlement quotas pale in comparison to the projected number of refugees who will need resettlement.

 Protection for the Most Vulnerable